Prof Linda Knight

 A/prof Keely Macarow

 Keely coordinates Creative Care for the School of Art, RMIT University, Australia.
-Keely collaborates with artists, designers, social scientists, housing activists, health and engineering researchers in Australia, Sweden and the UK to explore how creative interventions can be applied for public exhibition and performance within housing, urban and healthcare settings.
-Keely views her research as a matter of social, spatial and health justice and her extensive success with international funded projects enables her to extend the boundaries of artistic practices.
+Keely collaborates with artists, designers, social scientists, housing activists, and health and engineering researchers in Australia, Sweden, and the UK to explore how creative interventions can be applied to public exhibition and performance within housing, urban, and healthcare settings.
+Keely views her research as a matter of social, spatial, and health justice, and her extensive success with internationally funded projects enables her to push the boundaries of artistic practice.

 Email me: keely.macarow@rmit.edu.au